CB2 micro

 Disclaimer

-I am not responsible about any damage to your health or property, if you decide to follow or not the above recommendations when assembling and using your CB2 micro KIT.
+I am not responsible about any damage to your health or property, if you decide to follow or not the above recommendations when assembling and using your CB2 micro.
 These are my recommendations, after years of experience in soldering, both with care and also careless.
-Do not be scared about these things too much however, build your KIT and enjoy it.
+Do not be scared about these things too much however, build your CB2 micro and enjoy it.
 But, following these simple recommendations will ensure a much safer way for you and the other's nearby when assembling it.

 2.4 Unpack the components

-When you receive your CB2 micro KIT, unpack the components carefully, making sure not to forget any component inside the shipping box/folder.
-Place the components inside a small box, so that you avoid losing any of them during the KIT assembly.
+When you receive your CB2 micro, unpack the components carefully, making sure not to forget any component inside the shipping box/folder.
+Place the components inside a small box, so that you avoid losing any of them during the CB2 micro assembly.
 It is important to make some clear space on your bench, to help you see and organize the components better.
-If you do not assemble your KIT onto a lab bench, but onto a table used by other people for other purposes, make sure you place a protective cover to that table, for avoiding contaminating it with lead.
+If you do not assemble your CB2 micro onto a lab bench, but onto a table used by other people for other purposes, make sure you place a protective cover to that table, for avoiding contaminating it with lead.

 2.5 Inspect the components